mapo80/sigver/README.md

 validates the output, throwing an exception when the model returns NaN or infinite values.

+### Post‑processing in C#
+Once the 2048‑dimensional vector has been produced by the ONNX model it is normalised with L2 norm.
+The SDK exposes `SigVerifier.CosineDistance` which computes `1 - dot(v1, v2)` between two normalised feature vectors.
+The helper method `IsForgery` extracts and normalises features for two images, calculates their cosine distance and compares it against a configurable threshold (default 0.35) to decide whether the candidate signature is forged.

 The unit tests in `SigVerSdk.Tests` illustrate a simple verification scenario comparing two signatures.

 If the required SDK is missing, run the provided install script before building: